thunknyc/i7t/README.md

 * Implement a reader that can be used as the basis of language development
 * Design and implement a series of special forms that allow Scheme to be written with the benefits of the enhanced reader.
+* Strongly embrace R7RS and bake Scheme Red (and Tangerine and Orange and...) types into the langue.
+* Prefer immutability wherever possible
+* Provide a protocol-like facility (and use it pervasively e.g. by supporting application of any object that supports a hypothetical appliable protocol.
 * Maintain compatibility with Scheme code i.e. Scheme->I7t and I7t->Scheme
   procedure applications should Just Work.

+## Currently supported special forms

+* `Define-proc` for single and multiple arities with nested vector dereferencing, `& rest-arguments` and `:as all-arguments` support
+* `Define`
+* Procedure application allows strings, lists, vectors, and hash tables to be applied
+* `#([args ...] ...)` lambda form for single and multiple arities

+## Notable missing features

+* Map destructuring
+* `Let`
+* Quasi-quoting

 ## Licensing